Updated: Sep 10

 Are their skills valued?
 Is this worthy of outside recognition?

-This gives them acceptance, recognition, comfort and security.
-These "incentives" make them feel good; however, money is a "point system" they look at to determine if they are valued.
-If their company peers are not creating what they are doing personally and yet their peers are making more money, the engineer or designer will look at other companies that will value them at a level where they feel their "points" should be set.
-Equality or value is the key for these individuals.
+When money really becomes important is if their company peers are not creating what they are and yet their peers are making more money.
+The engineer or designer will look at other companies that will value them at a level where they feel their "points" should be set.
+Equality or value is the key for most of these individuals.

-Incentives are important, but there are many other ways to create value and security.
+Money is important, but there are many other ways to create value and security.

-We have recognized that the companies that do well, and are not necessarily at the top of the pay scale, tend to measure the level of how engaged or "embedded" employees are.
-This can be done through direct communication or surveys, as well as seeing what they are saying on social media about work.
+We have recognized that the companies that do well and are not necessarily at the top of the pay scale tend to measure the level of how engaged or "embedded" their employees are.
+They are always looking at the intangible things that make people happy.

-Do they feel they are managed/lead well and are being developed?
+Do they feel they are managed, lead well, and are being developed?

 How do they perceive the quality of life in the company (do they feel valued, believe in the company's mission/vision, know where to get the tools, etc.)?